2SpaceMasterRace/HCL/README.md

 # Hardcaml-Cryptography-Library
-HCL is an open-source, plug-and-play cryptography library for the Arty and Nexys boards using Hardcaml
+HCL is an open-source, plug-and-play cryptography library for the Arty and Nexys boards for Hardcaml

 # Architecture